codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 Accessing and modifying attributes can also be done with the same approach.
 We just need to find the related variables listed in the reference link or `console.log` the element object to see the variables' names.
-Let's try to check class names of the dropdown list and make change to hide it.
+In the example below, the variable `className` is used to refer to class names of the dropdown list.

 `JS code:`
 <script src="https://gist.github.com/codenart/cc8882cafe26715010f90c794a28e3e0.js">
 </script>

-And that was all about finding & modifying existed elements.
-Let's get to know how to alter the HTML document's structure and add new elements.

 ## 2. Altering document's structure & Creating new elements